WHEN, HOW, AND WHY DO WE PICK OUR DESTINATIONS?

 NTSC Snow School instructors are not insured to teach at out-of-province resorts.

-I'VE NEVER BEEN ON A SKI TIP BEFORE, WHAT SHOULD I BRING?
+I'VE NEVER BEEN ON A SKI TrIP BEFORE, WHAT SHOULD I BRING?

 Everything you would bring on an Alpine Day Trip, plus:

-NTSC Trip Reps are members of the Travel Committee.
-Each Trip Rep organizes one or more air and bus trips.
-Some of these duties include building the trip events for our website, working with Tour Operators, organizing Priority Lists and sending out Registration links for trips.
+NTSC Travel Reps are members of the Travel Committee.
+Each Travel Rep organizes several air and bus trips.
+Some of these duties include selecting the trip line up for the season, building the trip events for our website, working with tour operators, organizing Sign-Up Lists and sending out Registration links for trips.
+Travel Committee and Board members are not permitted to sign up early for trips .
+They sign up at the same timeas members.

 Trip Leaders are volunteers who are selected from trip registrants to help create a fun and social atmosphere on the trips.
 For bus trips we appoint one Trip Leader per bus.
 For larger air trips (i.e. more members) we may appoint a co-trip leader or assistant trip leader.
 On each trip, the Trip Leader will host a welcome party, so that members can meet each other and to create a social atmosphere on the trip.
 Often Trip Leaders will organize other social events or outings on the trips.